 - Oops!Something went wrong.Please try again later.

-In the last twelve months, the biggest single purchase by an insider was when Independent Director Dawn Svoronos bought US$200k worth of shares at a price of US$10.02 per share.
-So it's clear an insider wanted to buy, even at a higher price than the current share price (being US$2.21).
-Their view may have changed since then, but at least it shows they felt optimistic at the time.
-In our view, the price an insider pays for shares is very important.
+Over the last year, we can see that the biggest insider purchase was by Director Dov Shiff for US$3.3m worth of shares, at about US$14.00 per share.
+That means that even when the share price was higher than US$3.73 (the recent price), an insider wanted to purchase shares.
+While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
+We always take careful note of the price insiders pay when purchasing shares.
 Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.

-Happily, we note that in the last year insiders paid US$613k for 58.60k shares.
-On the other hand they divested 12.53k shares, for US$177k.
-In the last twelve months there was more buying than selling by Adverum Biotechnologies insiders.
-The chart below shows insider transactions (by companies and individuals) over the last year.
+In the last twelve months SQL Technologies insiders were buying shares, but not selling.
+You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

-What Might The Insider Transactions At Adverum Biotechnologies Tell Us?
+What Might The Insider Transactions At SQL Technologies Tell Us?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.